All the easyJet flights cancelled today from UK airports

 Airline says it is pro-actively cancelling 240 flights in the 10 days to 6 June, giving passengers some advance notice

-Britain's biggest budget airline, easyJet, has cancelled at least 36 domestic and European flights on Thursday to and from its biggest base, London Gatwick airport.
+Britain's biggest budget airline, easyJet, has cancelled at least 30 European flights on Friday to and from its biggest base, London Gatwick airport.

-The Independent calculates at least four domestic flights have been grounded: round-trips from Gatwick to Belfast City and Glasgow.

-Twenty-two international flights are cancelled, including round-trips from Gatwick to Agadir in Morocco, Prague and Gibraltar.
+They include round-trips from Gatwick to Athens, Venice and Catania in Sicily.

 The airline says it is proactively cancelling 240 flights in the 10 days to 6 June, giving passengers some advance notice.
-But there are also some last-minute groundings, with travellers to Nice, Montpellier and Marseille given as little as two hours’ notice that their flights were axed.
+But there are also some last-minute groundings, with travellers to Milan Malpensa and Madrid given only two hours’ notice that their flights were axed.

-While airlines do not disclose passenger loads on the grounds of commercial sensitivity, if an average of 150 people were booked on each flight at the point of cancellation then over 5,000 travellers will have been affected by today’s cancellations.
+While airlines do not disclose passenger loads on the grounds of commercial sensitivity, if an average of 150 people were booked on each flight at the point of cancellation then 4,500 travellers will have been affected by today’s cancellations.

 - Budapest